Welcome to CONUS

 The CONUS Archive continues to be a “go to” resource for video and footage licensing for True Crime series, news programming, documentaries, caught on tape shows as well as many other kinds of media productions.
 New content is routinely added as we continue to uncover footage from our current in-house holdings as well as adding new content from our sister news stations and collections we represent.
 CONUS has a breadth of imagery available starting with historic film taken from the late 1800s, with our primary collection of U.S. domestic news.
 We offer free research and free screeners, which is attractive when you don’t have time to search the CONUS holdings yourself.
 We offer some of the most competitive license rates in the business with simple to understand rights packages and low minimums that are unique to CONUS.
 If you would like CONUS to be your licensing agent we can represent your collection and save you the hassle of dealing with requests, legal jargon, collections and delivery.
 We will make your collection searchable 24/7 to the world, with screeners that can be accessed through our online database that can be found at Footage.net (www.Footage.net).
 Contact us today with your needs!

 Having trouble getting online screeners to play?
 Try using a different browser.
-Still unable to view clips, contact a CONUS representative for help.
+If you’re interested in downloading screeners, please be sure that you’re registered with Footage.net, and you’ve agreed to the terms to use the site.
+If you’re still unable to view and/or download low resolution screeners, contact a CONUS representative for help.

 The CONUS Archive can help you preserve your 16mm and 35mm film, offering technical expertise in digitizing and color correction.
 Time is quickly running out on many films, with source material deteriorating and obsolete playback machines disappearing.
 Left alone some footage will never be viewable again.
 CONUS can help your images survive.